church-sg/cis-youth-hymnal-v2/DEVELOPMENT.md

 ### Scripts

+For development, there is a script for generating the base template of a hymn file: [newHymn.sh](./newHymn.sh)

-The few important scripts used are:
+For deployment, the few important scripts used are:

 - [Gruntfile.js](./Gruntfile.js)
 - [generateCache.js](./generateCache.js)
 - [deploy.sh](./deploy.sh)

-These are all used for deployment, and will be explained further in the [deployment section below](#deployment)
+These will be explained further in the
+[deployment section below](#deployment)

 ## Deployment